Sieboldianus/lbsntransform/docs/input-types.md

       This flag will only work if processing a single lbsnObject (e.g. lbsnPost).
     - `--endwith_db_rownumber xyz` To stop processing at a particular row-id.
     - `--include_lbsn_objects` If processing from lbsn rawdb, provide a comma separated list of [lbsn objects](https://lbsn.vgiscience.org/structure/) to include.
-May contain:
+May contain any of:
       `origin,country,city,place,user_groups,user,post,post_reaction,event`
+      <br/><br/>

+    !!! note "Note <code>--include_lbsn_objects</code>"
-      Note: Excluded objects will not be queried, but empty objects may be created due to referenced foreign key relationships.
+        Excluded objects will not be queried, but empty objects may be created due to referenced foreign key relationships.
 Defaults to `origin,post`.

+See the full list of CLI arguments [here](/argparse/args/).